WSC North Coach of the Year 2012, 2015, 2017, 2019

-Coach Walker enters his seventh season as head coach of the Vaqueros.
-He's had great success in his first six campaigns, guiding SBCC to six straight Southern Cal Regional appearances, three WSC North titles and fifth-place finishes in the State in 2014 and 2015.
+Coach Walker enters his eighth season as head coach of the Vaqueros.
+He's had great success in his first seven campaigns, guiding SBCC to seven straight Southern Cal Regional appearances, three WSC North titles and fifth-place finishes in the State in 2014 and 2015.

-He won his 100th game in the Sectional round of the 2015 playoffs (3-1 over Orange Coast) and his six-year record is 142-98 (.592).
-He's 81-47 in WSC North play with three conference championships, three runner-up finishes and three Coach of the Year honors.
+He won his 100th game in the Sectional round of the 2015 playoffs (3-1 over Orange Coast) and his seven-year record is 162-120 (.574).
+He's 92-56 in WSC North play with three conference championships, four runner-up finishes and three Coach of the Year honors.

-Walker has sent 74 players to four-year schools, including 13 from the 2018 team, and 12 were drafted by Major League teams.
+Walker has sent 91 Vaqueros to four-year schools, including 13 from the 2018 team, and 12 were drafted by Major League teams.

 The 2015 pitching staff, led by All-Southern Cal choice Sean Barry and Justin Bruce, was No. 2 in the state and set a school record with a 2.21 ERA.
 The Vaqueros went 33-11, coming up one victory shy of the State Final Four.
 Catcher James Hill, the WSC North co-MVP, became the eighth All-American in school history and the third in three years.